-Nate Wooley premieres Coyote for Lampo—a reassessment in form and format for artist, audience and organization.
+Nate Wooley premieres Coyote—a reassessment in form and format for artist, audience and Lampo.

 The new work builds on his radical [Syllables] project, where he replaced standard trumpet technique with the mechanics of producing speech.
 Now the relationship of body to instrument and how the tradition of “correct” trumpet sound could be side-stepped has grown into a new language of performative pieces.

 Coyote takes its creative impulse from Joseph Beuys’s I Like America and America Likes Me performance, in which the artist is locked in a gallery space with a live coyote.
 Wooley was intrigued by the idea of two coexisting bodies in a confined space: one body performing ritual actions toward the other, which is an ambivalent presence.

 In Coyote, Wooley acts as the ritual performer through a series of slow, subtle and deliberate movements involving the entire body, with the trumpet being the mechanistic other.
 These movements are enacted over a four-hour span split into fifteen-minute increments, which create physically untenable situations for the performance of musical tones on the trumpet as Wooley exhausts the body—a macro view of his micro-mapping [Syllables] pieces.
 The resulting muscle tremors and quickness of breath affect the timbre of the trumpet and release the performer and audience member from any expectation of perfection.